ayayron117/old_portfolio/Internship/Machine_learning/README.md

 Script Used for Machine Learning
 ================
-Aaron_M

 In this script, the e1071 package was used to train and test SVMs.
 Module eigengenes are used as predictors and drug activity is used as the indicator.

 ``` r
 library(e1071)